2559612/Start-Sky-Watching/readme.md

 2. Winter, Summer, All-Year: All image rights belong to starregistration.net

 Clouds slideshow:
-1. Title: This image right belongs to The Washington Post
+1. Title: This image right belongs to The Washington Post.
 2. The image rights for the rest of the pictures belong to boatus.com